 Thankfully, most website builders provide multiple tiers, so you can steadily increase your caps as you need them.
 Some providers will even allow you to receive unlimited storage and bandwidth.

-Free website plans often have some essential marketing capability, such as emailing features.
+Free website plans often have some essential marketing capabilities, such as emailing features.
 If you want more advanced tools, such as site statistic analysis and automated abandoned cart updates.
 If you’re serious about spearheading your site’s growth, these upgrades will let you better understand what areas on your website to improve and the effectiveness of your marketing campaigns.

 Given the rather inexpensive cost of some basic plans, it’s easy to see how upgrading your free website could be beneficial.
 For online stores in particular, some of these features are essential to success.
 Take some time to look at the potential upgrades and price points before you upgrade, and slowly scale yourself up as your website grows.